 Not all consultants are required (or willing) to travel to the locations of their clients, especially since the global impact of the pandemic on business communication.
 Still, a lot of companies prefer to fly their consultants down to their premises and cover all costs of their journey for the sake of brand building.

 If you’re a traveling consultant, you’ll often spend more time on planes than in meetings.
+At the same time, you can work as a hiking guide or expert for a reputable trekking company that regularly spends their business time on plane flights depending on the change of their destination point.
 You’ll need to master the art of working offline and squeezing the most out of those in-flight hours to prepare for your cases.
 Traveling across time zones can be hard on your mental capacity and energy, so you’ll need to take good care of yourself and learn how to perform even with a chaotic sleep schedule.

 Priority boarding, flying business class, expensive dinners, and staying in fancy hotels do sound like an appealing fantasy, but that’s normally not how your career kicks off.
 Before you prove your worth as a consultant and land that dream client, you’ll likely need to cover your own expenses or stay in cramped hotel rooms.
 You’ll be working from busy airports, waiting for delayed flights, while trying to shake off your jetlag.
 As they say: no pain, no gain.